 - Create an internship description.
 In sourcing candidates, consider the duties to be performed, level of knowledge and specific job skills required of the intern, desired class level, and the suitable academic majors needed to successfully perform the internship.
 Employers who do not restrict their internships to specific class levels or majors will benefit from a broader pool of intern applicants. - Post your internship.
-Employers can post their internship opportunities on the Career Center's Handshake database of jobs and internships: cc.camden.rutgers.edu/jobpostings.
-The Career Center can also nost the opportunity on Handshake for - The Career Center can also post the opportunity on Handshake for employers.
-Just email the description to careercenter@camden.rutgers.edu. - 3.
-Attend Rutgers-Camden job fairs.
+Employers can post their internship opportunities on the Career Center's Handshake database of jobs and internships: cc.camden.rutgers.edu/jobpostings. - The Career Center can also post the opportunity on Handshake for employers.
+Just email the description to careercenter@camden.rutgers.edu. - Attend Rutgers-Camden job fairs.
 The Career Center offers fairs throughout the year, including a career day in October, an internship fair in November, a public service fair in March, and a spring job and internship fair in April.
 Dates and registration information can be found at cc.camden.rutgers.edu.